 First, you have to learn the basics of the power chord.
-There are 12 types of power chords and you have to be familiar with them.
+There are 12 types of power chords, and you have to be familiar with them.

 The next step in the power chord is to master the application of the power chord.
-The more efficiently you can move your power cord, the efficiently you can use them for rock, punk and metal music.
+The more efficiently you can move your power cord, the efficiently you can use them for rock, punk, and metal music.

 After you have learned the power chords, it’s time to learn the barre chords.
-Learning barre chord is not easy and your index finger will go through a lot of stress.
+Learning barre chord is not easy, and your index finger will go through a lot of stress.

-Barre chords are mainly of two types, major barre chords, and minor bare chords.
+Barre chords are mainly of two types, major barre chords and minor bare chords.
 You can play each barre chord in twelve different keys.

 Open chords include the unfretted strings.
 You have to keep one or more strings open in this chord.
-Say you want to play the Em chord, in that case, you have to keep 4 strings open.
+Say you want to play the Em chord.
+In that case, you have to keep 4 strings open.
 But this is only one for the D major string.

-Strumming consists of strumming up and strumming down.
+The Strumming consists of strumming up and strumming down.
 Strumming is necessary for timing and solid rhythm.

-Two important tips for strumming –
+Two essential tips for strumming –